robusta-dev/robusta/docs/playbook-reference/actions/scans.rst

 Customizing Efficiency Recommendations in the Robusta UI
 ====================================================================================
-You can tweak KRR's recommendation algorithm to suit your environment using ``krr_args``.
+You can tweak KRR's recommendation algorithm to suit your environment using the ``krr_args`` setting in Robusta's Helm chart.

 Add the following config to the top of your ``generated_values.yaml`` with your custom values.
 KRR will use these values every time it sends data to the Robusta UI or other destinations.